Jordan-M-Young/Vecto/README.md

 # Vecto
-Library for Vectors, Matrices and Linear Algebra
+Library for Vectors, Matrices and Linear Algebra.

+ Whether its for lightning fast cosine-similarity calculations, efficient system of equation solving, linear algebra computations, or just simple vector/matrix manipulation, Vecto has you covered.

 ## Build